ARTS-Laboratory/Data-Processing-and-ML-Starter-Project/README.md

 ## Software

-We recommend using (Anaconda)[https://www.anaconda.com/download] to manage your python environment and IDE (integrated development environment) of choice.
+We recommend using [Anaconda](https://www.anaconda.com/download) to manage your python environment and IDE (integrated development environment) of choice.
-The easiest way to use GitHub repos is with (GitHub Desktop)[https://desktop.github.com/].
+The easiest way to use GitHub repos is with [GitHub Desktop](https://desktop.github.com/).

-The notebooks require the following packages: numpy scipy sklearn tensorflow <= 2.13
+The notebooks require the following packages:\
+numpy\
+scipy\
+sklearn\
+tensorflow <= 2.13
 ## Jupyter Notebook Lessons

 The notebook lessons cover the essentials of data processing.
 While working through the lesson, the learner is encouraged to run the notebook and examine what is happening line by line.
 In my experience, the best way to understand code is to experiment with it: break it, fix it, etc. while trying to figure out how it works.
 Each lesson contains one or more challenge problems which should be entirely feasible if the learner understands the content of the notebook.
 They are good a good opportunity to test your comprehension and work on 'connecting the dots' in the same way you'll need to when performing research - but if you are stuck, the `/solutions` branch has solution code for all the challenge problems.